-Buy a prepaid card for online transactions
+Consider a separate card for online transactions

-Prepaid credit cards allow you to load a set amount of money at the time of purchase.
+They allow you to load a set amount of money at the time of purchase.
 The advantages are plentiful when it comes to using a prepaid card for online shopping, but the big one is that even if the card's details are compromised somewhere along the chain, there is a limit to the amount of money that can be taken.

 Watch statements for any unusual transactions